threadi/wp-personio-integration-light/readme.txt

 * Fixed disable all extensions call: it disabled only the extensions which could be enabled by users
 * Fixed support for plugin "PDF Generator for WP"
 * Fixed wrong loading of page builder object list during uninstallation
+* Fixed visibility of archive links in backend